Vild/de/README.md

 # de
-A editor written in D
+An editor written in D